 Club Que has rocked Tokyo for over 20 years.
 It is actually located in one of the quieter places in town–Shimokitazawa, just a few stations away from Shinjuku and Shibuya.
 Club Que primarily holds band events with at least three bands per event.
 Ticket prices are usually anywhere from 2000-3500 yen, but can shoot up to 4000 yen for popular acts.
 And get your tickets early, Club Que only holds 300 people.

-Location: 5-min walk from South Exit of Shimo-kitazawa Station (click on the Google Map for walking directions)
+Location: 5-min walk from South Exit of Shimo-kitazawa Station (plan your route at the link and click on the Google Map below for walking directions)

 Liquidroom benefits from having a huge venue and and one of the leading sound systems in the city.
 This Tokyo live house is located in its own two-story building and the main live hall can hold around 900 people.
 Acts range from one-man shows to mini-festivals with several bands.
 Ticket prices range from 3000 to 4000 yen, sometimes more for popular acts.
 Also, this live house hosts bars, a DJ booth, a dining area, and a gallery where you can hold private parties.
 With the exclusive services Liquidroom provides, everyone can rock differently in the same place.

-Location: 5-min walk from West Exit of Ebisu Station (click on the Google Map for walking directions)
+Location: 5-min walk from the West Exit of Ebisu Station (plan your route at the link and click on the Google Map below for walking directions)